 This can also reinforce a status quo that has proven inefficient and counterproductive over time.

 The constraints to knowledge acquisition are many.
-The study of social constructivism theory supports the realization that knowledge is both a social construct and determined by social processes.
+The study of social constructivism theory supports the realization that knowledge is a social construct.
+It is determined by social processes.

 William Lynch (2016) offers an insight into the structure of knowledge through the study of education and social constructivism: